tradingview/lightweight-charts/docs/series-basics.md

 });
 ```

-Actually, `autoscaleInfoProvider` function accepts a parameter with original implementation, so you can call default and adjust the result:
+Actually, `autoscaleInfoProvider` function has an argument `original` which is the default implementation, so you can call it and adjust the result:

 ```javascript
 var firstSeries = chart.addLineSeries({